chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

 -   innertube_host: Innertube API host to use for all API requests; e.g. studio.youtube.com, youtubei.googleapis.com.
 Note that cookies exported from one subdomain will not work on others
--   innertube_key: Innertube API key to use for all API requests
+-   innertube_key: Innertube API key to use for all API requests.
+By default, no API key is used
 -   raise_incomplete_data: Incomplete Data Received raises an error instead of reporting a warning